me

 Long Answer: Art is a process to be enjoyed by the artists, and the results are to be enjoyed by others.
 Rather than make a rigorous career out of art, I choose to make what I enjoy making, when I want to make it, for whomever I want to make it.
 The goal beyond myself though, is to share my love of art and healthy creativity so as to inspire others of things greater than my own imagination.

 Long Answer: I’ve had a very back and forth and back and forth (and back and forth) perception of social media.
 It’s honestly been a 50/50 these past couple years if I have one at the moment or not.
-I long to avoid encouraging algorithmic domination, but my current ambition to be a speaker trumps the lack of media.
-I need to have some sort of public image for credibility’s sake.
-If only that weren’t the case.
+I long to avoid encouraging algorithmic domination, but social media’s omnipresence makes things complicated.
+I need to have some sort of public image for credibility’s sake, but prefer in-person connection every time.

 Long Answer: I also enjoy music, games, reading and writing.
 I will confidently say I am best known game-wise for playing Bananagrams (I have all 18 versions, the tote bag, hat, shirt, and pins), but I dabble in a number of cardboard games such as MTG and HermitCraft TCG.
 I do quite a bit of writing for this website, but also personally.
 I haven’t met a lot of people who enjoy writing essays, but I’m one of them, which has proven to be a blessing in college.
 Oh, and I play a LOT of Minecraft.